josh-clarke/true-random-cli/README.md

 ## Setup

-1. Make sure you have [node.js](https://nodejs.org) on your device
+1. Make sure you have [node.js](https://nodejs.org)
-2. Clone this repo to your device: `git clone https://github.com/josh-clarke/true-random-dice-roller`
+2. Clone this repo: `git clone https://github.com/josh-clarke/true-random-dice-roller`
 3. Get a free [developer API key](https://api.random.org/dashboard) at Random.org
 4. Copy your API key into `config.yml.sample` and rename the file `config.yml`
 5. Install dependencies with `yarn` or `npm install`